Skip to content

 Architecture

-All Kubernetes resources are created lazily, on the first API call to the app.
-If app is running version 1, and a code/config change is done which updates it to version 2, the deployment update will happen on the next API call to the app.
-The API call is blocked, the container image is rebuild if required and the deployment is updated using Server Side Apply API calls.
+All Kubernetes resources are created lazily, on the first API call to the app (or when create/reload is done with the verify option).
+If an app is running version 1, and a code/config change updates it to version 2, the deployment update happens on the next API call to the app.
+That API call is blocked while the container image is rebuilt if required and the Kubernetes resources are updated using Server Side Apply API calls.